- Student Life

 Home Health Aide

 A Home Health Aide (HHA) has a scope of care services wider and more advanced than a PCA.
-Several times a year, we offer this standalone 3 week, 75 hour training, which includes 40 hours to reach PCA with an additional 35 hours (including 8 hours in a home care or assisted living setting).
+Several times a year, we offer this standalone 3 ½ week, 75 hour training, which includes 40 hours to reach PCA with an additional 35 hours (including 8 hours clinical rotation in a home care or assisted living setting).
 Labor market analysis projects growing demand (33%) and high need in home care professionals in the next ten years with an average wage of $11.50/hour”.
-This course is ideally suited to those wishing to work with residents in their homes.
+This course is ideally suited to those wishing to become certified HHA and work with residents in their homes.
+In addition, we offer to those students who already have a PCA the opportunity to advance their career by obtaining a certification in HHA.
+By following an 8 day course we provide participants with the knowledge and experience to become certified HHA.

 CNA/ PCA I-BEST Program

-Medical Billing and Coding, Licensed Professional Nurse (LPN), and Registered Nurse (RN)
+Medical Billing and Coding, Chemical Dependency, Early Childhood Education, Nutrition and Registered Nurse (RN)

-SCCC/HPOG has entered into affiliation agreements with both Maria College and Ellis School of Nursing (ESON) to support students pursuing LPN or RN degrees.
+SCCC/HPOG has entered into affiliation agreements with both Maria College and Belanger School of Nursing (BSON) to support students pursuing RN degrees.
 While tuition assistance is not available, most income-eligible students will be eligible for financial aid through the individual institutions of higher learning.
-We offer supports including, but not limited to, tutoring, transportation, and career readiness and counseling services.
-These services are provided on an as-needed basis for income eligible individuals enrolled in SCCC, Maria College, or ESON taking pre-requisite courses preparing for Medical Billing and Coding, LPN or RN programs.
+In addition, we offer supports including, but not limited to, tutoring, transportation, and career readiness and counseling services.
+These services are provided on an as-needed basis for HPOG participants enrolled in SCCC, Maria College, or BSON taking courses preparing for Medical Billing and Coding, Chemical dependency, Early Childhood Education, Nutrition and RN programs.

 Note: This document was supported by Grant 90XF0007 from the Administration for Children and Families, U.S. Department of Health & Human Services (HHS).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of HHS.

-See scenes from our latest CNA/EMT graduation on our Flickr Page.
+See scenes from our August 5, 2013 HPOG graduation on our Flickr Page